 Choose your route

 The hiker can choose to go east or west around Orlando and Lake Okeechobee.
 We chose to go west around Okeechobee because it is more rural.
 And in central Florida, we plan to go east to avoid the long road walks and campground/motel fees.
 In the panhandle, you could choose to go north to the Alabama terminus or west to the northern terminus at Fort Pickens.
-We will aim for Fort Pickens unless closures from hurricane Michael are still in effect.
+We hiked to Fort Pickens.

-These seem to be common due to hurricanes, flooding, and other reasons.
+These seem to be common due to hurricanes, flooding, hunting, active military missions, and burns.
 You can visit the Florida Trail Association for the latest information on closures and reroutes, here.